BingKui/javascript-zh/README.md

   <a name="variables--const-let-group"></a><a name="13.3"></a>
   - [13.3](#variables--const-let-group) Group all your `const`s and then group all your `let`s.

-    > Why?
+    > 为什么?
 This is helpful when later on you might need to assign a variable depending on one of the previous assigned variables.

     ```javascript
     // bad